phR0ze/n/README.md

 ```

 ## Implemented <a name="implemented"></a>
-Ruby and C# both have excellent helper methods for collections which Go either lacks entirely
-or has tucked away in various packages that are difficult for newbies to find and extermely
-verbose to use.
-I find it extremely tedious to continually re-implement simple basic functions
-which is why I'm creating nub objects with helper functions.
-I've chosen a handful to implement
-and skipped over others that I may come back to.

 ### Functions <a name="functions"></a>
 Some functions only apply to particular underlying collection types as called out in the table.